jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 ### Up Next...
 Being able to generate a template on-demand is pretty cool, but the next stage of this project is to integrate it with a GitHub Actions workflow so that the templates can be built automatically on a schedule or as the configuration gets changed.
 But this post is long enough (and I've been poking at it for long enough) so that explanation will have to wait for another time.

-(If you'd like a sneak peak of what's in store, take a self-guided tour of [the GitHub repo](https://github.com/jbowdre/packer-proxmox-templates).)
+(If you'd like a sneak peek of what's in store, take a self-guided tour of [the GitHub repo](https://github.com/jbowdre/packer-proxmox-templates).)

 Stay tuned!